pradyparanjpe/PathPandem/README.md

 - A heterogenous population can be composed using basic Python scripting in the `spread_simul.py` to construct heterogenously behaving population.

 ## TODO:
 - Plot a representation of public movements.
+Position is a 2D numpy array.
 (This might be really heavy)
-- Replace Unimodal movement of people around their home to bimodal movement between home and workplace.
+- Replace unimodal movement of people around their home to bimodal movement between home and workplace.
 - Parallelize numpy matrix `ufuncs` if possible.
 - Include asymptomatic patients/carriers.

-## Epodemiological explanation:
+## Epidemiological explanation:
 - Herd immunity starts reducing viral presence in community after viral steady state. i.e. plot of *Active* patients flattens.
 This happens when [1 - (1/R_{0})] fraction of the community becomes resistant.
 (Through vaccination or exposure)
 - Medicine development is fairly a rare event given the rightful stringency involved in testing.
 - Vaccine mass delivery may be more impactful than vaccine discovery.